azat-co/practicalnode/chapter1/chapter1.md

 ***Figure 1-3.** Checking Node.js and npm installations*

 That’s it!
-You now have Node.js and npm installed, and you should be ready to dig deeper into using the platform.
+Now you have Node.js and npm installed, and you should be ready to dig deeper into using the platform.
 The simplest way to run Node.js is through its virtual environment, which is often called *read–eval–print–loop*, or REPL.

 ## Node.js Console (REPL)

-Like most platforms/languages (e.g., Java, Python, Ruby, and PHP), Node.js comes with a virtual environment called read–eval–print–loop (REPL).
+Like most platforms/languages (e.g., Java, Python, Ruby, and PHP), Node.js comes with a virtual environment called read–eval–print loop (REPL).
 Using this shell program, we can execute pretty much any Node.js/JavaScript code.
 It’s even possible to include modules and work with the file system!
 Other REPL use cases involve controlling drones nodecopters (<http://nodecopter.com>) and debugging remote servers (more about that in Chapter 10).
 To start the console, run the following command in your terminal:

 ```sh
 $ node